naqtn/vrchat-feedback-boards-helper/README.md

 - Reuse search condition clearly.
 (You can modify condition and try it again.
 You can get results on each separated window and compare these.)
 - Store search conditions and reuse later.

+## Also see: companion browser extension

+A companion browser extension, [Canny extension for End-users](browser-extension/README.md), augments Canny's post-listing pages directly: showing author names and creation dates of each post, marking your own posts, and filtering posts by author.
+It complements this web tool.
+This page composes Canny search URLs for you to open, while the extension improves how the resulting pages look once you are there.
+The extension requires installation in your browser; this web page does not.

 ## Search behavior

 When you use this tool's text-search field, Canny searches across **all boards** on the site, regardless of which Board you selected in the form.
 The selected Board only matters for filters that don't include text search (e.g. status-only filtering).
 Each result is labeled with its source Board.